A downloadable album visualiser for Windows and Linux

 About

-This was also more of a "portfolio project".
-So if you liked this and want me to do music for your game, feel free to contact me xd
+This is also more of a "portfolio project", showcasing that I might (or might not) be able to make ambient music for (horror) games.
+So if you liked this kind of tunes and want me to do music for your games, feel free to contact me or something xd

 Controls